bbshambles/Ground-Sky-Parallel-Reasoning-Framework/tests/batch-001.md

 	•	✅ The framework avoids injecting Sky into purely factual or technical domains.
 	•	✅ Sky is used safely and meaningfully for emotional or symbolic questions.
 	•	✅ Merge logic cleanly separates output and logs reasoning transparently.

-Next: Batch 002 → Dual-truth and edge-case blending

----

-Let me know once you’ve updated the file — and then we’ll jump into **Batch 003: High-risk safety tests**, which is a key showcase for OpenAI reviewers.